veler/vs-live-demo-prototype/prompts.md

 -------------------------
 Cool, now please go-ahead and apply the specification.
+- Create a set of task/issues on GitHub to track your work.
-- Again, leverage online documentation for best practice.
+- Then, start implementing.
+Again, leverage online documentation for best practice.
-- For every milestone in your work, create some unit tests.
-Build, and run them.
+- For every milestone / task / GH issue you complete, create some unit tests.
+Build, and run them successfully to make sure the project works as expected.
 Once they all pass, then git commit the changes, and continue to the next milestone.